Department of Agriculture

 - Contract Price Addendum

 The Contract Price Addendum allows a producer to use their contract price instead of the price election established by RMA, up to a Maximum Contract Price.
-This allows organic and transitional producers with a contract to buy a crop insurance guarantee which is more reflective of the actual value of their crop.
+This allows organic and transitional producers with a contract to buy a crop insurance guarantee which is more reflective of the actual value of crop.
 A copy of your contract must be submitted to your agent by the Acreage Reporting Date.

 For a listing of crops, see the Contract Price Addendum - Eligibility by Commodity.